EsTass/gomediaserver/README.md

  - Extract and edit `config.toml`
  - Build or use `gms` or `gms.exe`
  - run `./gms`(linux) or `gms.exe` (windows, sorry not tested)
+ - Database compatible with [phpmediaserver](https://github.com/EsTass/phpmediaserver) can be replaced

 ## Build